GhastlyParadox/CalendarAnalytics/README.md

 # Calendar Analytics #

-Calendar Analytics is a simple data visualization app for Google Calendar.
+Calendar Analytics is a simple data visualization app for Google Calendar, created for the LSA Dean.
 It groups Google Calendar events according to event color, and generates a doughnut chart using the summed durations of each color within a given date range.

 ## Technologies
 - Python, OAuth 2.0, Google Calendar & People APIs, Flask, Jinja2, Datetime